STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Consuming performance counter data using the |hpx| API
 ------------------------------------------------------

-|hpx| provides an API allowing to discover performance counters and to retrieve
+|hpx| provides an API that allows users to discover performance counters and
-the current value of any existing performance counter from any application.
+to retrieve the current value of any existing performance counter from any application.

 Discover existing performance counters
 --------------------------------------